MDuffySWF/Mock-IGMB/README.md

 - `GET reviews/:movieId` - returns all reviews for a given movie
 - `POST reviews` - creates a new review, returns success status in JSON response
 - `POST register` - creates a new user, returns success status in JSON response

+### Front End Setup:
+In a new directory
+- run `npx create-react-app gmdb-frontend` to generate a new project
+- In your command line, navigate to the generated project
+- to install Cypress, run `npm install cypress --save-dev`
+- install and setup Enzyme. [following these directions](https://create-react-app.dev/docs/running-tests)
+- to test your app, run `npm run test`
+- to run your app, run `npm run start`
+- - The server will be available at `http://localhost:3000`